visgl/deck.gl/docs/faq.md

 # Frequently Asked Questions

-deck.gl is designed to be easy to use, however it is built on top of a complex technology (WebGL) and supports a functional/reactive programming paradigm which many users are initially unfamiliar with.
+deck.gl is designed to be easy to use, however it is built on top of a complex technology (WebGL2/WebGPU) and supports a functional/reactive programming paradigm which many users are initially unfamiliar with.

 ## Installing npm modules, learning React, it is just too much!